 11am: National Museum, Main Building

-The building is also home to collections of decorative and 20th-century Polish art, as well as arms and uniforms, but the temporary shows are the bigger draw.
-Use the official National Museum website to check what’s on and combine one with the Leonardo.
+The building is home to collections of decorative and 20th-century Polish art, as well as arms and uniforms, but the temporary shows are the bigger draw.
+Use the official National Museum website to check what’s on.
 The permanent collections are free on Sunday and the gallery is closed on Monday.
 You shouldn’t have any trouble buying a ticket at the museum itself but you could also book in advance from Get Your Guide, just to be on the safe side.
 A KrakowCard will also get you into the permanent collections.

 Leave Collegium Maius and turn right.
 Continue to the end of Jagiellońska and cross Planty to the main road (Straszewskiego).
 Cross and enter Józefa Piłsudskiego.
 There’s a 10-minute walk of 1km, so feel free to hop on a bus if you don’t feel like walking.
 All buses on the left-hand side of the road will stop close to the museum but check with the driver just in case.